barbaraeguche/quantumcare/readme.md

 ## tech stack ✨
-- **frontend:** built with nextjs, tailwind css, framer motion, and redux for state management.
+- **frontend:** built with vite + react, tailwind css, framer motion, and redux for state management.
 - **backend:** powered by spring boot and postgresql for database management.
 - **deployment:** frontend hosted on vercel; backend deployed on render.